How much Aiyuk could pay by skipping 49ers mandatory minicamp

 Brandon Aiyuk could pay a hefty price for skipping out on 49ers mandatory minicamp.

-The star wide receiver remains in holdout on Day 2 of camp while negotiations regarding a 49ers contract extension continue.
+The 49ers star wide receiver continues to hold out on Day 2 of camp as he continues to negotiate a contract extension with the team.
 The 26-year-old was absent from the opening day of camp Tuesday, and if his standoff persists through Thursday, he could be penalized with more than $100,000 in fines.

 Per ESPN's Adam Schefter, Aiyuk will be fined $16,953 for missing the first day, $33,908 for missing the second and $50,855 if he remains away on Day 3.